jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 The continuous decay of all *N*-body particles happen in unison, according to the set decay rate and the flow of cosmic time.
-Really though, each particle should decay away in accordance with their own individually experienced flow of proper time, which is affected by the local gravitational field.
+Really though, each particle should decay away in accordance with its own individually experienced flow of proper time, which is affected by the local gravitational field.
 At linear order, this general relativistic effect may be implemented as a correction force applied to all decaying particles, with a strength proportional to their decay rate.
 This force can be described as arising from a potential, which in